-While narrating real life examples is an effective way to teach first aid, you don’t have much control over how or when such situations happen (you are, after all, trying to prevent them).
-In addition, bigger emergencies happen less frequently, and you want your kids prepared for such things before they happen.
+While narrating real-life examples is an effective way to teach first aid, you don’t have much control over how or when such situations happen (you are, after all, trying to prevent them).
+In addition, bigger emergencies happen less frequently, and you want your kids to be prepared for such things before they happen.

 One solution for helping kids to get the practice with first aid skills they need is “playing doctor.”
 Most young kids love this game.
 They see it as fun, not scary.
 Just look at how many play doctor sets you can find on Amazon!